tewhatuora/api-standards/docs/api-concepts/ComponentDefinitions.md

 - A software application
 - That **produces** an HTTP API (REST or FHIR REST)
-- That can be **published** via the Hira Connector Ecosystem or equivalent sector capability
+- That can be **published** via the Te Whatu Ora API Marketplace or equivalent sector capability
 - And has completed an **approved** API Provider **onboarding and certification** process.

 ## API Consumer